-In order to understand what types of issues the environmental justice movement addresses, it is important to understand the concept of environmental justice.
+In order to understand what the environmental justice movement is and what issues it addresses, it is important to understand the concept of environmental justice.
+If you believe you are the victim of environment-based injustice, an environmental justice lawyer can help.

 The U.S. Environmental Protection Agency (EPA) describes environmental justice as “the fair treatment and meaningful involvement of all people regardless of race, color, national origin, or income with respect to the development, implementation, and enforcement of environmental laws, regulations, and policies.”